Key takeaways

 The people who hang money wall art and mean it are not making a statement about what they currently have.
 They're making a statement about the standard they're holding themselves to.
 That's a different thing and it's worth understanding why it works.

-What money wall art actually is
+What is money wall art, exactly?

 Money wall art covers a range of imagery: currency iconography, financial symbols, dollar bills, bank notes, gold and green color palettes, wealth-associated typography.
 Done at a low level, it's exactly what you'd expect from a budget marketplace.
 Done with design intent, it's something entirely different.